Michael Holyfield: Greece

 Holyfield spent the latter half of the 2020–2021 season with Greek club Ionikos Nikaias.

 Israel

 In 2021, Holyfield signed with the Israeli basketball team, Hapoel Afula.
 He recorded 11 points and 12 rebounds in his debut against the Elitzur Ashkelon.

+Taiwan

+On August 21, 2024, Holyfield re-signed with the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).
+On March 13, 2025, Hsinchu Toplus Lioneers terminated the contract relationship with Holyfield.